useful-forks/useful-forks.github.io/README.md

 4. A bookmarklet

 ### Online tool
-The project is [available online](https://useful-forks.github.io/) thanks to GitHub Pages.
+The project is [available online](https://useful-forks.github.io/) for free thanks to GitHub Pages.

 You can query a repository directly with the URL.
 Click this link to get an example: https://useful-forks.github.io/?repo=payne911/PieMenu.